btholt/complete-intro-to-react-v5/lessons/effects.md

 ```

 - Due to JavaScript closures (the fact that state is preserved for various render function calls) we're able to reference updateBreeds from the outer scope.
 We use this to update the breed after the successful call to the petfinder API.
-- Petfinder API does weird stuff where it returns an array if there are more than one breed but just returns a string if there's only one.
-It's dumb.
 - The array at the end is peculiar but essential.
 By default, effects will run at the end of every re-render.
-This is problematic for us because we're updating breeds, which causes a re-render, which causes another effect, which causes another re-render, etc. What you can to prevent this spiral is give it an array at the end of variables as a second parameter.
+This is problematic for us because we're updating breeds, which causes a re-render, which causes another effect, which causes another re-render, etc. What you can to prevent this spiral is give it an array of variables as a second parameter.
 Now this effect will only happen if one of those variables changes.
 In this case, it will only cause the effect if `animal` changes.
 Which is exactly what we want.
 - Effects are always called after the first render no matter what.
 - We have to pull the strings out of the objects from the API since the dropdown expect a list of strings, hence the map which does just that.